NSS-Day-Cohort-66/server-side-python-curriculum/README.md

 4. Type "python format" in the settings search
 5. In the **Editor: Default Formatter** section, choose _Black Formatter_ as the default formatter.
 6. You can close the settings window now.

-## Quick Introduction to Python

-As an optional primer for this course, you can go through the [Learn Python For Free](https://scrimba.com/course/gpython) course on Scrimba.
-It's an interactive course that goes through all of the basic syntax of the language.

-There's also this tutorial from Microsoft to get started with Python Basics _(skip the installations chapter)_: https://docs.microsoft.com/en-us/learn/paths/python-first-steps/